12 Chinese Zodiac Animals

 chinese-zodiac-symbols.com

-Happy Chinese New Year, 2022 the Year of the Tiger!
+Happy Chinese New Year, 2024 the Year of the Dragon!

 Gong Xi Fa Cai 恭喜发财 -May You be Happy, May You be Wealthy in the New Year!